Man arrested in armed robbery and attempted murder

 BATON ROUGE- A man has been arrested for allegedly robbing and attempting to murder a man.

-According to police Keandre Sheppard was arrested in connection to the incident that happened on 2026 Rice street at 4:00 a.m.
+According to police Keandre Sheppard was arrested in connection to the incident that happened on Rice street around 4:00 a.m.

 The victim told police that he was standing in his front yard when Sheppard approached him with a handgun.
 Sheppard then demanded the victim to empty his pockets.